Usage¶

 given gene has more insertions than may be expected by chance.
 This test is

-performed on the merged dataset using the imfusion-ctg
+performed on the merged dataset using the imfusion-ctg command:

 imfusion-ctg --insertions ./output/merged.insertions.txt \